 According to NCBE, “MBE scores are highly related to total bar exam scores.”
 I have likewise found that if examinees do well on the MBE, they typically pass the exam.
-This 175 page SEPERAC MBE OUTLINE is keyed to the 2019 NCBE Subject Matter outlines and broken down into 175 MBE categories that represent the ABC level items in the 2019 NCBE Subject Matter outlines.
-For each of the 175 categories, this outline contains the black letter law expected to be tested on the F19 MBE.
-In addition, the expected number of MBE questions on the upcoming F19 MBE is reported for each of the 175 categories.
-There are 25 pages of black letter law for each MBE subject and I regard each page of black letter law as representing one expected MBE question.
+This SEPERAC MBE OUTLINE is keyed to the current NCBE Subject Matter outlines and broken down into 176 MBE categories that represent the ABC level items in the NCBE Subject Matter outlines.
+For each of the 176 categories, this outline contains the black letter law expected to be tested on the upcoming MBE.
+In addition, the expected number of MBE questions on the upcoming MBE is reported for each of the 176 categories.
+Generally, there are 25 pages of black letter law for each MBE subject and I regard each page of black letter law as representing one expected MBE question.

 Click here to view a sample of the Seperac MBE outline before you purchase.
 For example, the outline is in a protected PDF format to prevent copying/sharing and each page is watermarked.
 Thus, while you can print it, you cannot copy from it or edit it.